iSchool-at-Illinois/is203/presentations/WhatIsMathAbout.md

   foundations of set theory and numbers."

 - We're not given a definition for 'number,' but we're told numbers have properties (attributes or characteristics).
+For example, an even number is divisible by two.

 - Those attributes don't include visibility, since numbers aren't objects in space like the printed strings of numeric digits that